ctrl-alt-reclaim/ctrl-alt-reclaim.github.io/content/_index.md

 And that’s why we must fight to protect it.

 A tiny group of CEOs have taken this gift, this product of collective creativity – and claimed it for themselves.
 They’ve commandeered its networks; walled in its profits; built vast, opaque monopolies that answer to no one.
-And in the process, they’ve put our digital lives at risk.
+And in the process, they’ve put our lives at risk.

 - **They are addictive by design**, calibrating their algorithms to suck us in and keep us there; conditioning our minds so we open their apps without fully wanting to; trapping our attention with tightly tailored, toxic feeds that sap our self-esteem along with our time, energy and youth.
 - **They are harmful to everyone**, subjecting us to hour after hour, day after day of hate, disinformation, rage and junk, overwhelming the cognitive defences that could deflect each barb alone, but not the full-scale assault, warping our perception of the world around us.